Tarsh: Governmental and Administrative Uses

 He [Badr ibn Ahmed al-Khassi] was a slave of the Emir Abd Allah who manumitted him and put him in charge of the royal lands.
-Then al-Nasir appointed him to the vizerate, the office of gatekeeper, the leadership, the horses and the posts.
+Then al-Nasir (1199-1213) appointed him to the vizierate, the office of gatekeeper, the leadership, the horses and the posts.
 He was without equal in the provinces.
 The official edicts were written in his house.
 Then he sent them to be printed (lil-ṭab').
 Once they were printed they were returned to him and he sent them to the governors who executed them by his authority.